reidjco/trisomy12-PCA-and-KNN/README.md

 # trisomy12-PCA-and-KNN
-Code for PCA and KNN using Python for Reid et al. Cell Reports 2021
+Python code for PCA and KNN using Python for Reid et al. Cell Reports 2021